 Top Private Equity firms in India

-In recent times, there are many Private Equity firms in India which have been investing in private companies in India.
-Following is a list of top private equity firms who have already made their mark in India.
+In recent times, there are many Private Equity firms in India that have been investing in private companies in India.
+Following is a list of top private equity firms that have already made their mark in India.
 The ranking in the list is based on the amount of money raised/invested by respective PE firms –

 - ICICI Venture Fund Management: This is a subsidiary of ICICI bank.
 In the last decade, it has raised almost 3 billion dollars.
 The head-quarter of this PE firm is situated in the commercial capital of India, Mumbai.

 - Kotak Private Equity Group: Kotak Private Equity Group makes investment specifically in healthcare and infrastructure industry in India.
-Since 1997, it has raised over 2.8 billion dollars and have been one of the most esteemed PE firms in India.
+Since 1997, it has raised over 2.8 billion dollars and has been one of the most esteemed PE firms in India.

 - Chryscapital: It is based out of New Delhi.
-Since its inception in 1999, Chrys Capital has invested into 50 projects and raised almost 2 billion dollars in PE funds.
+Since its inception in 1999, Chrys Capital has invested in 50 projects and raised almost 2 billion dollars in PE funds.

-- Sequoia Capital: They are world class PE firm worldwide.
+- Sequoia Capital: They are world-class PE firms worldwide.
 In India, they have invested almost 2 billion dollars in the last decade.
-They primarily invest in energy, consumer goods and financial services.
+They primarily invest in energy, consumer goods, and financial services.

 - Blackstone Group: They have been in India and aiming at infrastructure and real estate since 2006.
-They have already invested around 2 billion dollars in diversified portfolio in India.
+They have already invested around 2 billion dollars in a diversified portfolio in India.

 - India Value Fund: Primarily, it was called GW Capital.
 It has spread its wings in the year 1999 in the city of Mumbai, India.
 It has raised around 1.4 billion dollars, and this whopping sum is divided among four funds.